RetepV/nTerm2-S-FT231/README.md

 The chip also has a kind of alarm function.
 Basically we can program it to give a /INT pulse after 1, 4, 32, 64, 2048, 4096, 65536, or 131072 seconds.
 Not of too much use, but as we also have one input-only GPIO left, we can connect the INT to it.
 Fortunately the input-only GPIO is GPIO14, which is one of the so-called RTC-GPIO and can be used to wake up the ESP32 from deep sleep.
 I don't have any idea for what we could use it.
 But it fills up the last unused GPIO pin, and it's a fitting for a complete feature-freeze and release of the hardware.

 So said, so done (Dutch proverb).
 It was a bit of a tight squeeze because of the supercap battery's size.
 And I have always tried to make sure that the AUDIO_PWM is not close to any of the high-speed signals to prevent crosstalk (which would be hearable in the audio), so I had to lay that out differently as well.
-Hopefully crosstalk from the video will still be next-to-nonexistent.
+Hopefully crosstalk from the video into the audio track will still be next-to-nonexistent.

 So now we are here: